Guidance for students

 We are currently contacting all of our Erasmus+ partner organisations to reassure them that their students are still very welcome in Leicester.
 We are also asking them to continue to host our students during their year abroad.
 A number of institutions have already replied positively, but students should be aware that some of their first choice institutions may not be available in the event of a no-deal Brexit in 2019, or after a managed Brexit in 2020 or later.

 We have decided that students who are registered on a course that includes a year or semester abroad which is required to achieve core educational objectives of that course should continue to do so irrespective of the outcome of the Brexit negotiations.
-This applies to all Modern Languages courses and courses of Law and Modern Languages for student intakes in 2017, 2018 and 2019.
+This applies to all Modern Languages courses and courses of Law and Modern Languages for student intakes in 2017, 2018, 2019 and 2020.
 If needed, these students will receive the same level of financial support from the University that they would have received under the Erasmus+ scheme.
+(Please note that the amount received will be calculated on the basis of the 2018/19 grant rates.)

 The funding available is limited and will be allocated to students who can demonstrate the most need.
 Details of this scheme will be publicised on the University website if this scheme is needed.
 The University continues to explore other options that may provide financial support for students on non-compulsory courses and updates will be provided on the Brexit website.